alexfernandez/alexfernandez.github.io/2025/on-art.md

 We will start with this working definition:

-> Art is any activity that transmits emotions among humans.
+> Art is any activity that intentionally transmits emotions among humans.

 I am not simply making things up.
 The Cambridge dictionary defines [art](https://dictionary.cambridge.org/dictionary/english/art) as, among other things: